iterative/dvc.org/public/static/docs/api-reference/get_url.md

 - `repo` - specifies the location of the source DVC project.
 Both HTTP and SSH protocols are supported for online Git repository URLs (e.g.
   `[user@]server:project.git`). `repo` can also be a local file system path to an "offline" project.
-If not supplied, defaults to the current working directory.
+If not supplied, defaults to the current DVC project.

   A `dvc.api.UrlNotDvcRepoError` is thrown if `repo` is not a valid DVC project.